CounterpartyXCP/counterparty-core/docs/Usage.rst

 * Quantities of indivisible assets are written as integers.
 * All other quantities, i.e. prices, odds, leverages, feed values and target values, are specified to four decimal places.
+* counterpartyd identifies an Order, Bet, Order Match or Bet Match by an ‘Order ID’, ‘Bet ID’, ‘Order Match ID’, or ‘Bet Match ID’, respectively.
+Match IDs are concatenations of the hashes of the two transactions which compose the corresponding Match, in the order of their appearances in the blockchain.

 Functions